-The PS5 vs Xbox Series X: How To Make the Ultimate Decision
+The PS5 vs Xbox Series X: Which one is better?

 The time has come; the war drums are beating, the feeling of death is in the air, and the fanboys stand ready to defend their console kingdoms.
 That’s right, the war to end all wars have begun, and this year, it’s the PS5 vs Xbox Series X.